lapnd/httdes.github.io/init.md

 	$ make -j`nproc`
 	$ sudo make install -j`nproc`

+Configuration files for RISC-V CPU: [without Flash/QSPI](./riscv-openocd.cfg) and [with Flash/QSPI](./riscv-openocd-flash.cfg).
+You should download them and put them under the riscv-openocd/ folder.

 ## II. h) Vivado 2016.4

 (because the VC707 project now can compatible only with the 2016.4 version of Vivado)